ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   first created, and `clustered` tells the database to use a clustered index.
 * Liquibase 3.6 added `defaultValueConstraintName` to the `addDefaultValue` change to give the constraint being created a name.
-* Liquiabse 3.5 added `commentLineStartsWith` to the `loadData` change.
+* Liquibase 3.5 added `commentLineStartsWith` to the `loadData` change.
 By default, Liquibase treats lines in the loaded file that start with a `#` to be comments.  `commentLineStartsWith` lets you change that.
 * Liquibase 3.6 added `usePreparedStatements` to the `loadData` change.
-When true, it tells Liquibase to use prepared statements in the insterts it generates.
+When true, it tells Liquibase to use prepared statements in the inserts it generates.
 * Liquibase 3.6 added `validate` to the `addForeignKeyConstraint` change to tell the database whether or not to validate a new constraint when it is made.